GoogleCloudPlatform/opentelemetry-operations-js/samples/trace/README.md

 # Overview

-This example shows how to use [@opentelemetry/node](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-node) to instrument a simple Node.js application - e.g. a batch job - and export spans either to [Google Cloud Trace](https://cloud.google.com/trace/).
+This example shows how to use [@opentelemetry/node](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-node) to instrument a simple Node.js application - e.g. a batch job - and export spans to [Google Cloud Trace](https://cloud.google.com/trace/).

 ## Installation

-sh
+'''sh
 $ # from this directory
 $ npm install